 Lots of Good Food, Fresh Air and Exercise

-Fresh air and lots of exercise are essential, so great use is made of the garden and the local countryside.
+Fresh air and lots of exercise are essential, so great use is made of our lovely, big garden and the local countryside.
 We go out in most weathers, making good use of our all-in-one wet weather suits!
-Every day the children are given fresh, wholesome food, organic milk and lots of fruit and we talk about 'The Good Munching Guide' to teach the children the importance of eating the right kinds of food.
+Every day the children are given fresh, wholesome food, organic milk and lots of fruit and we introduce the children to 'The Good Munching Guide' which teaches the children the importance of eating the right kinds of food.